COValhalla/calculator-react/readme.md

-# React Boilerplate Project
+# React Calculator

-This is a boilerplate project for getting up and running quickly without having to install a bunch of random packages.
+"This is a basic react calculator that utilizes mathjs to allow evaluation of complex string inputs."

 ## Authors